 If you look at a map of Montana, you will see a vast roadless area stretching south from Glacier National Park almost to Rogers Pass, and it's plenty wide, too.
 This is the Bob Marshall Wilderness Complex, or "The Bob," and it consists of three contiguous wilderness areas.
 They are, from north to south, the Great Bear, the Bob Marshall, and the Scapegoat.
-The scenery out there is unbelievable, and the area contains what some people think might be the most dramatic natural feature of the Rockies-- the Chinese Wall, a limestone escarpment deep in the wilderness and a part of the Great Divide.
+The scenery out there is unbelievable, and the area contains what some people think might be the most dramatic natural feature of the Rockies: the Chinese Wall, a limestone escarpment deep in the wilderness and a part of the Continental Divide.

 Everyone has his or her own idea of what wilderness is, and everyone has his or her own expectations of it.
-Legally speaking, wilderness is land "forever" protected as roadless by the government, but wilderness, to those who love and seek it, is more spiritual than technical in meaning.
+Legally speaking, wilderness is land "forever" protected as roadless and from further human development by the government, but wilderness, to those who love and seek it, is more spiritual than technical in meaning.
 Take Colorado, for instance.
 The scenery is spectacular and generally easy to reach because trails tend to start high and climb steeply, avoiding the long approaches so often necessary to access the best of the Northern Rockies.
 But Colorado, awesome as it is and inspirational as it has been to me over and over again, lacks much real wilderness, the way I define it, at least.
 With some important exceptions, designated wilderness areas there are small, and all of them see heavy human usage and bear plenty of scars from it.
 And it's very difficult in Colorado to find a good summit whose views don't include at least some signs of human development.